MukundiRams/visco/docs/source/tutorials/tutorials.rst

 **Statistics:**

-Looking at the image produced after the compression, there is no immediate difference.
+Looking at the image produced after the compression, there is no visible difference.
 However, going back to the furthest source from the phase centre, we get:

 - **Peak flux:** \(:math:`5.085088610649 \times 10^{-1}`\) Jy/beam
 - **RMS:** \(:math:`1.192684202182 \times 10^{-2}`\) Jy/beam
-- **SNR:** 42.6357
+- **SNR:** 34

 **Smearing:**

 After compression with the first singular value, only 51% of the peak flux is recovered on the source furthest from the phase centre.
 This demonstrates that in  this case, the first singular value is not sufficient to fully retain or recover the signal.
-Consequently, we must to use more singular values in the compression.
+Consequently, we must use more singular values (higher compression rank) in the compression.

 **Disk usage:**